MaineDSA/membership_dashboard/README.md

 ## Usage

 1. Clone the repository and navigate to the project folder.
+2. Put the name of the membership lists you get from National DSA into a UTF-8 text file called `.list_name` in the project folder.
+We use `maine_membership_list`.
+3. Put a [MapBox](https://www.mapbox.com/) API token into a UTF-8 text file called `.mapbox_token` in the project folder.
+4. Create a folder with the same title as the membership lists you receive from National DSA (you can use subfolders).
+5. Add membership lists to the folder (see [notes](#notes) below).
-2. Open a terminal and run the following command to start the dashboard:
+6. Open a terminal and run the following command to start the dashboard:

 ```shell
 python3 -m membership_dashboard